Mohammad-Arshad-Iqbal/Sales-Analysis-Power-BI/README.md

  ### 5. Total number of orders.
  - 3510
  ### 6. Show Sales/Profit/Discount/Net Sales/All remaining fields for each order that could be filtered using visual filters.
 (Product/Date/Customer ID/Promotion Categories)
+ - In page number 4 of report we have created visual table which we can filter using product date customer Id .
+It also use cross fitering between Product/Date/Customer ID/Promotion Categories so if we select any customer ID all the other product date and promotion show according to this customer id only
  ### 7. What are the sales by different states?

 - **Maharashtra** leads with the highest sales (~25.45M).